Arabic Studies

 Offered Either Fall or Spring; Lecture hours:3

-Designed to equip students with advanced competence in Modern Standard Arabic and spoken Arabic, targeting the skills of speaking, reading, writing, and listening.
-Prerequisite: ARBC 217 or ARBC 250 or by permission of the program director.
+Designed to equip students with advanced competence in Modern Standard Arabic and spoken Arabic, targeting the skills of speaking, reading, writing and listening.
+Prerequisites: students must have taken ARBC 217 or ARBC 250 if it was taught in Arabic and permission of the instructor.

 ARBC 220.
 Transformations of Identities: The Arab Minority in Israel.
 1 Credit.